 Mentorship and Collaboration

 Even with a remote employee who may rarely step foot on the premises of your organization, you can still assign a mentor as part of the training process.
 When you incorporate a one-on-one mentorship in conjunction with your remote eLearning training, it can help a remote employee feel more connected, and give them a better idea of more subtle concepts, like corporate culture.

-You can also build on this idea by using training that facilitates collaboration between team members.
+You can also build on this idea by using training that facilitates collaboration among team members.
 Even for remote employees, personal relationships are important and you can utilize collaborative mechanisms in your eLearning training to ensure these relationships are created and fostered.

 For remote workers, one of the very best training tools you have at your disposal is the use of gamification.

 Gamification, when used in your corporate training, can really bolster a sense of teamwork, facilitate communication and let your remote employees get to know the ins and outs of your corporate culture.